 According to recent reports, this page keeps downloading the same file over and over again.
 It is a “TextEdit” file that is called “This is a VIRUS.Your computer is blocked“.
 It looks like the following on your Mac:

-Not only this, but the simple call to them could cost you a lot of money, since these numbers are generally not toll-free as they claim.
+Not only this, but the simple call to them could cost you a lot of money since these numbers are generally not toll-free as they claim.
 Instead, we recommend that you read the steps below to get rid of this annoying Mac adware and stop the “Pornographic Virus Alert from Apple” once and for all.

 Remove “Pornographic Virus Alert from Apple” from Your Mac

 The “Pornographic Virus Alert from Apple” can be removed if you shut down the currently open browser causing your downloads from its hotkeys.
 Then, to completely remove it, we strongly recommend that you follow the step-by-step removal guide below, if you know the app that is causing these redirections and ads.
 If you struggle to find this app and want a full and effective removal, then the fastest method to go for according to experts is to use an advanced malware removal program.
-Such professional cleaner software is designed to quickly detect and remove all virus and unwanted files from your Mac to clean it from them safely and permanently.
+Such professional cleaner software is designed to quickly detect and remove all viruses and unwanted files from your Mac to clean it from them safely and permanently.
 After doing the removal, you can reset your web browser and you should have removed “Pornographic Virus Alert from Apple” completely.